Do you need Self Storage Tenant Insurance?

 But what happens when you put your belongings into a storage unit?
-Depending on whether you rent or own your home, you are probably asking yourself one of the following three questions:
+Requirements for storage tenant insurance vary by state.
+However, depending on whether you rent or own your home, you are probably asking yourself one of the following three questions:

-- 3. What if I don’t have either insurance?
+3. What if I don’t have either type of insurance?

-Most likely, these types of policies don’t cover off-premises personal property, which would include items in a storage unit.
+Most likely, household insurance policies don’t cover off-premises personal property, which would include items in a storage unit.
 And even if they do, they’ll have strict limitations that may leave you underinsured, and deductibles that will leave a dent in your wallet.

 Nevertheless, whether you have personal property insurance or not, for approximately the cost of a delivered pizza each month, you can purchase tenant insurance for your items while their in your storage unit.